Materials & Craft

 Fiber Fill Options

-Feel + rebound tuned by denier and structure
+Feel and rebound adjusted by denier and structure

 Pellets / Beans Containment